 Guh fyne ah book!
 Those words were an almost prison sentence for many “skylarking” children in Jamaica but for me, they were literary music to my ears.
 Yes!
 I’ll admit it.
 I’ve been a life long, unabashed book worm.
-I’ve been known to read two, three and four books at a time, (yes I know).
-I’m always looking for good book, even when I have absolutely no time to read them I still buy them and put them in my ever growing, ‘To Read’ stack.
+I’ve been known to read two, three, and four books at a time, (yes I know).
+I’m always looking for a good book, even when I have absolutely no time to read them I still buy them and put them in my ever-growing, ‘To Read’ stack.

 Over the years I’ve amassed a collection, starting with my very first Complete Book of Brother Anancy Stories that I’ve had since I was four.
-Among the many that I have in my slightly haphazard collection the one that I place the greatest value on are those that are about my homeland, Jamaica, because I feel everything that Earn about my country teaches me just a little more about myself.
+Among the many that I have in my slightly haphazard collection the one that I place the greatest value on are those that are about my homeland, Jamaica because I feel everything that I learn about my country teaches me just a little more about myself.

 In acknowledgment of Jamaica’s impending Fiftieth Independence, here are books that every Jamaican should have in their collection.